-We may not be able to access sufficient funds to finance a growth in our working capital or equipment requirements.
+• We may not be able to access sufficient funds to finance a growth in our working capital or equipment requirements.

 We have a large amount of current and long-term debt outstanding with associated debt service requirements.
-As of December 31, 2016, we had \$150.9 million of debt outstanding, including \$61.4 million of capital leases, \$28.6 million of Credit Facility term loans (debt includes all liabilities with the exception of deferred income taxes).
+As of December 31, 2017, we had \$139.0 million of Total Debt outstanding, including \$67.0 million of capital leases, \$32.0 million of Credit Facility revolving loans and \$40.0 million for the Convertible Debentures.
 While we have achieved a significant reduction in both the balance and cost of our debt over the past three years, our current indebtedness continues to restrict our flexibility, consequently it:

-- limits our ability to obtain additional financing to fund our working capital, capital expenditures, debt service requirements, potential growth or other purposes; - limits our ability to use operating cash flow in other areas of our business; - limits our ability to post surety bonds required by some of our customers; - places us at a competitive disadvantage compared to competitors with less debt; - increases our vulnerability to, and reduces our flexibility in planning for, adverse changes in economic, industry and competitive conditions; and - increases our vulnerability to increases in interest rates because borrowings under our revolving portion of our Credit Facility and payments under some of our equipment leases are subject to variable interest rates.
+- limits our ability to obtain additional financing to fund our working capital, capital expenditures, debt service requirements, potential growth or other purposes; - limits our ability to use operating cash flow in other areas of our business; - limits our ability to post surety bonds required by some of our customers; - places us at a competitive disadvantage compared to competitors with less debt; - increases our vulnerability to, and reduces our flexibility in planning for, adverse changes in economic, industry and competitive conditions; and - increases our vulnerability to increases in interest rates because borrowings under our Credit Facility and payments under some of our equipment leases are subject to variable interest rates.